PUBLICATIONS circle 06 May 2025

 Background

-The Plaintiff was a 13 year old boy who, by his parents, commenced proceedings against the Health District that managed Gold Coast University Hospital, Gold Coast Hospital and Health Service (GCHHS).
-The Plaintiff had been diagnosed with severe cognitive, physical and developmental disabilities including hypoxic brain injury and cerebral palsy.
-The Plaintiff alleged that the hospital failed to exercise reasonable care and skill when providing medical services to his mother throughout her pregnancy and during his birth, resulting in the development of his condition.
+The Plaintiff, a 13-year-old boy, initiated proceedings through his parents against the Gold Coast Hospital and Health Service (GCHHS), which manages the Gold Coast University Hospital.
+He had been diagnosed with severe cognitive, physical, and developmental disabilities, including hypoxic brain injury and cerebral palsy, and alleged that the hospital failed to provide reasonable care and skill during his mother's pregnancy and his birth, leading to his condition.

-GCHHS applied to the Supreme Court of New South Wales to have the proceedings moved from the Supreme Court of New South Wales to the Supreme Court of Queensland, the jurisdiction of the alleged events and location of the hospital.
+GCHHS applied to the NSWSC to have the proceedings moved to the QSC, being jurisdiction of the alleged events and location of the hospital.

-The Plaintiff and his parents reside in New South Wales and opposed the application.
+The Plaintiff opposed this application as he and his parents reside in New South Wales.

 The grounds to move the proceedings